Eschatologue/CM_wiki/docs/class/ranger/spellbreaker.md

 ### Level 11: Spellbane

 You are an unparalleled hunter of mages.
-Whenever you hit a creature with a weapon attack or Unarmed Strike (Damage), you can expend a level 1+ spell slot to deal bonus :dmg-force: Force damage to your target equal to 1d8 per level of the spell slot you expended.
+Whenever you hit a creature with a weapon attack or **:rsc-a: Unarmed Strike**{ .rsc } (Damage), you can expend a level 1+ spell slot to deal bonus :dmg-force: Force damage to your target equal to 1d8 per level of the spell slot you expended.

 Moreover, when you cast [:spell-lv3: Dispel Magic] or [:spell-lv3: Counterspell], it gains the following effects.

 **Dispel Magic**{ .inl } When you cast [:spell-lv3: Dispel Magic] and you need to make a spellcasting ability check to determine the result, you can treat a roll of 9 or lower as a 10.

-**Counterspell**{ .inl } When you cast [:spell-lv3: Counterspell], your target has **:d20-disadv: Disadvantage**{ .d20 } on the :d20-save: saving throw.
+**Counterspell**{ .inl } When you cast [:spell-lv3: Counterspell], your target has **:d20-dis: Disadvantage**{ .d20 } on the :d20-save: saving throw.

 ### Level 15: Mantle of the Master